Code-routing: a new attack on position verification: Span programs

-A span program is said to be monotone if it has $\varepsilon_i=1$ always.
+A span program is said to be \emph{monotone} if it has $\varepsilon_i=1$ always.
 This ensures that changing bit values in $z$ from $0$ to $1$ always adds to the set of rows whose span we are checking, so that monotone span programs always compute monotone functions.
-Conversely, every monotone function can be computed by a monotone span program.
+Conversely, every monotone function can be computed by a monotone span program \cite{karchmer1993span}, as is easy to verify.

 It will be helpful to introduce some notation dealing with span programs.
 For a given input $z$, the map $\phi$ picks out some of the rows of $M$, whose span will then be checked to see if it includes the target vector.
-This subset of rows picked out we will denote by $\phi^{-1}(z)$, and refer to as the \emph{activated} rows.
+The subset of rows picked out we will denote by $\phi^{-1}(z)$, and refer to as the \emph{activated} rows.
 The matrix formed from the activated rows we denote $M_{\phi^{-1}(z)}$.
-The size of a minimal span program computing a function $f$ is denoted $SP(f)$.
+The minimal size of a span program over $\mathbb{Z}_p$ computing a function $f$ is denoted $SP_p(f)$.